 That said, some manufacturers are pretty good at making compatible parts.
 SRAM sprockets work well enough in Shimano transmissions and it’s not unusual to find KMC chains on bikes equipped with any of the big three’s groupsets.
 In fact, KMC is widely reported to supply chains to Shimano, so you’d expect its chains to work with Shimano gears.
 Nevertheless, with rare exceptions, if you want your bike to work as well as it possibly can, then fitting a complete groupset is the way to go.

 Aside from weight and durability the main difference between cheaper and more expensive groupsets is the number of gears you get.
-The latest top-end groupsets have 12 sprockets on the rear hub, giving a wide range of closely-spaced gears.
+The latest top-end groupsets have 12 sprockets on the rear hub (and 13 in the case of Campagnolo's new Ekar gravel bike groupset), giving a wide range of closely-spaced gears.
 From the next tier down to the middle of the range, you find 11-speed transmissions.

 When it comes to groupsets you'll find on bikes in the shops, Shimano's Tiagra transmission is the only common 10-speed set-up, although SRAM's Apex groupset and Campagnolo's Veloce ensemble are also 10-speed.

 If your needs are more modest, Shimano is the only game in town, with the 9-speed Sora groupset and 8-speed Claris.

 Just a few years ago there was only one way of slowing down a road bike, with brakes that acted on the wheel rims, operated by cables.
 Since then, hydraulically-operated disc brakes have become common on bikes from about £1,300 and up.